 - 1/3 c vegetable oil

-Add the flour, sugars, salt an baking powder mix until combined.
-Add the egg and vegetable oil and stir until well combined.
-Pour the batter into prepared baking dish.
+- Add flour, sugars, salt and baking powder.
+Stir in egg and vegetable oil until well combined.
+Pour batter into prepared pan.